Beethoven's "Eroica," with Luks and the Handel and Haydn Society

 Václav Luks No.

-Alan McLellan —as all about nature or at least the final movement is all about nature.
+Alan McClellan —as all about nature or at least the final movement is all about nature.

 Václav Luks Final movement is a—